I would like to Donate:

 Monty Halls - Shark Trust Patron

 “In the space of a single lifetime, we have depleted one of the most charismatic and significant animals on earth.
 Every dive operation, every fisherman, and every local in any coastal location throughout the world all speak of the sudden absence of sharks from their waters.
 Finning is taking place globally on an industrial scale, and this extraordinary predator is being swept from the sea.
-Not only is the practice barbaric, it is being carried out on our own doorstep in Europe.
+Not only is the practice barbaric, it is being carried out on a massive scale.
 The time to halt the annihilation of the shark is now, and the responsibility is ours alone.
 Leave it to the next generation, and they will be searching empty seas.”

 Nick Baker - Shark Trust Patron

 “Out of sight out of mind; I've seen the finless corpses washed up on beaches and the dead and dying on the ocean bottom; shark finning is not only a disgraceful practice in its self, it is also totally unsustainable and the final product is nothing more than tasteless water.
 A demand fuelled by a mythological potency and the insecurity of the human mind.”

 ➤ Join the campaign and stop the unsustainable trade in shark fins.